 Hālau Hula Aulani is a hula school located in Roseburg, Oregon, offering lessons in hula, the traditional dance of Hawaiʻi, in addition to other Polynesian dance forms.
 It offers ongoing weekly classes as well as special workshop opportunities.
 While Hālau Hula Aulani has been active in the community of Roseburg for nearly 40 years, it recently converted to a full-fledged dance studio with space to accommodate all.
-The hālau presently consists of over 100 haumāna (students) ages 3 to adult.
+The hālau presently consists of 120 haumāna (students) ages 3 to adult.

 Hālau Hula Aulani was established in Roseburg, Oregon in 1983 by kumu hula Sharon Aulani Smith.
 What began as a small hobby – teaching hula to a few neighborhood children – grew significantly over time into a full-fledged hālau hula in rural Oregon.

 Sharon trained in hula and other Polynesian dance styles under kumu hula Anitra Kuulei Kahananui in Eugene, Oregon in the 1970s with ‘ūniki in 1976.
 Anitra was trained under kumu hula Sally Puanani Hilt (Duncan) in Roseburg, Oregon in the 1960s with ʻūniki in 1965.
 Sally was trained at the Mossman Lalani Village in Waikīkī, O’ahu in the 1930s with ‘ūniki in 1935.
 Several renown kumu were present at the Lalani Hawaiian Village during Sally’s training including the Mossman family, Kuluwaimaka Palea, an ancient chanter from the court of Kalākaua, and many more.
 The Lalani Hawaiian Village has been described as the 30-year predecessor to the Polynesian Cultural Center.